anydigital/drupal-bricks/README.md

 **Bricks** — is a revolutionary new way of creating rich content in Drupal.
 Thanks to the powerful contributions like ECK and Entity Reference, Bricks itself is just ~13 KB of code (gzipped).

 In terms of concept Bricks is a new generation of [Paragraphs](https://www.drupal.org/project/paragraphs), drop-in replacement for [Panelizer](https://www.drupal.org/project/panelizer) and a good friend to [Display Suite](https://www.drupal.org/project/ds) and [CKEditor](https://www.drupal.org/project/ckeditor) or any other [WYSIWYG](https://www.drupal.org/project/wysiwyg).
+Shortly, it allows you to nest field items using Drupal drag & drop UI (exactly like for menu or taxonomy items).

 <img src="https://cdn.rawgit.com/highweb/drupal-bricks/media/bricks-8.x-1.2.gif" width="608"/>

-Bricks allows you to nest field items using Drupal drag & drop UI (exactly like for menu or taxonomy items).

 ## Live demo